mah0001/metadata-editor-docs-v2/documenting_indicator.md

 - ***Codelist reference:***

-### Provenance

-The **Provenance** container is used to document how and when the dataset was acquired.
-It is used to ensure traceability.
-See section "Documenting - General instructions".

 ### External resources

 External resources are all materials (and links) that relate to the indicator.
 This may include documents on methodology, scripts, photos and videos, and any other resource available in digital format.
 These materials and links are added to the documentation of an indicator in the External resources container.
 Click on **External resources** in the navigation tree, then on CREATE RESOURCE.
 Enter the relevant information on the resource (at least a title), then provide either a filename (the file will then be uploaded on the server that hosts the Metadata Editor) or a URL to the resource.